 Uncommon

-How do we manage an acute UGIB?
+How do we manage an acute upper GI bleed?

 What if the bleeding is from a mucosal lesion?

-How do we manage a variceal bleed?
+How do we manage variceal bleeds?

-Variceal bleeding is managed with emergency banding,endoscopic sclerotherapy or injection into the varices with cyanoacrylate glue.
+Variceal bleeding is managed with emergency banding, endoscopic sclerotherapy or injection into the varices with cyanoacrylate glue.
 Banding is preferred over sclerotherapy as the risk of complications is less (bleeding, perforation, pneumomediastinum).

 Medically, intravenous octreotide is used and works by reducing splanchnic blood flow and portal pressure.
-The largest retrospective series in 2004 in children found octreotide stopped bleeding in 71 % of children with portal hypertension, however 52% rebled.
+The largest retrospective series in 2004 in children found octreotide stopped bleeding in 71% of children with portal hypertension, however, 52% rebled.
 Octreotide can be used to help with hemostasis prior to endoscopy or if endoscopy cannot be performed.

 What is portal hypertension and how does it form varices?